| Pieces of Iron Wolves

 Along with the Renault light tanks, the Lithuanians also purchased a large number of used French Schneider Model 1897 75mm field guns in the early 1920s, and these remained the backbone of the artillery branch in 1939.
 "Heavy" artillery consisted of British 18-pounders.
 Like their mortal enemies, the Poles, Lithuania equipped its forces with the Swedish 37mm Bofors anti-tank gun; unlike the Poles, the Lithuanians actually paid for their guns and so had far fewer available in relative terms.

-It's hard to judge the fighting ability of an army that didn't take the field, but Lithuania took its military training very seriously, with universal conscription and what appear to have been serious attempts to keep a solid cadre.
-They probably would not have been quite as good as the Poles, but would have suffered the same handicap of grossly inadequate artillery support.
-But if Lithuanian arms were inadequate, Lithuanian courage ultimately would be enough to collapse Soviet oppression in January 1991.
+It’s hard to judge the fighting ability of an army that didn’t take the field, but Lithuania took its military training very seriously, with universal conscription and what appear to have been serious attempts to keep a solid cadre.
+They probably would not have been quite as good as the Poles, and would have suffered the same handicap of grossly inadequate artillery support.